5l1v3r1/probdraw/README.md

 # probdraw

-This web application lets you draw your own probability distributions, then use said distributions to generate random numbers.
+Once it is finished, this web application will let you generate random numbers based on probability distributions that you draw.